 Stephanie Fleishman, a sales counselor at Vi at Lakeside Village, got to know the Greenbaums as they were considering a move to a retirement community.
 “He paints on his balcony every day,” Fleishman said.
 “He’s a brilliant man — and even more, he’s a nice man.”
 Fleishman says Rosalie’s pride in her husband’s work is infectious: Jules is humble and quiet, but Rosalie sings his praises and regularly invites their neighbors and friends at Lakeside Village inside to visit and explore the latest works in their home gallery.

 Finding Inspiration Together

 As a born-and-raised New Yorker living in Florida, Jules’s Southwest style may seem like a departure, but his interest was sparked during a trip to Santa Fe, New Mexico, with Rosalie.
 This trip led Jules to pick up a paintbrush and create landscapes and portraits inspired by the Native American art and beautiful Southwestern landscapes they explored together.

-For the past several years, his work has been displayed throughout South Florida.
-He and Rosalie worked together to find an agent and gallery placements, where he sold many of his paintings – some for thousands of dollars.
+For the past several years, his colorful artwork has been displayed throughout South Florida.
+He and Rosalie even worked together to find an agent and placements in galleries, where many of his paintings have sold for thousands of dollars.